icon

 Lowlights

-• Ambition does not represent Canada's fair share based on historical contributions to climate change.
+• Emissions target ambitions, including climate financing, does not represent Canada’s fair share based on current and historical GHG emissions.

 Key Recommendations